Amazon Kindle FireRating:

 Amazon advertises a lifespan of 8 hours of video playback and 7.5 hours of continuous reading, but that’s with the Wi-Fi turned-off, something that’s not possible when browsing the web or streaming video.

 We found that within about five hours of constant use, which included listening to music, watching video, browsing the web, playing games and reading books, we had about 15 per cent of battery life left and so put the device on for another charge.

-In our tests, the iPad 2′s battery life gave us 9.5 hours of constant general use, while the Samsung Galaxy Tab 10.1 clocked in at around nine hours for every-day use.
-Meanwhile, the Nexus 7 posted an 8-hour “active use” battery life in a recent review.
+In our tests, the iPad 2′s battery life gave us 9.5 hours of constant general use, while the Samsung Galaxy Tab 10.1 clocked in at around nine hours.

-Six hours, give or take is not really enough is it especially if you’re on a long journey, so we’d advise scrimping on connectivity when you don’t need it, or turning down the brightness.
+Six hours, give or take, is not really enough is it especially if you’re on a long journey, so we’d advice scrimping on connectivity when you don’t need it, or turning down the brightness.

-Aside from the price tag, one of the main talking points spawned from Amazon’s announcement was the new, and revolutionary, Silk browser, which promised a different approach to loading web-pages, meaning you’d get your favourite content faster.
+Aside from the price tag, one of the main talking points spawned from Amazon’s announcement was the new, and revolutionary Silk browser, which promised a different approach to loading web-pages, meaning you’d get to your favourite content faster.

 Here’s how it works in theory.
 You see, Amazon isn’t just the world’s biggest retailer, it also owns most of the internet.
 It’s servers host an astonishing amount of the web’s content.

 It’s massive EC2 Cloud-based computers are hence able to do a huge amount of the heavy lifting when it comes to loading web content.

 Those servers will store a lot of the information about websites in a cache, meaning the Kindle Fire itself has to do less of the work the next time it brings up that page.
 The browser will determine the best division of labour necessary to load the page in the fastest way.